How can I share CloudHSM clusters with other AWS accounts?

 - In Source, enter the private IP address of your client instance, and then choose Save.

-Note: To get the client instance private IP address, see how to determine your instance's private IPv4 addresses using the EC2 console.
+Note: To get the client instance private IP address, see view the IPv4 addresses using the EC2 console.

 Create client instances for the subnets shared with Account 2